Pros and Cons of Becoming a Freelancer in Germany

 Larger cities in NRW like Düsseldorf and Cologne have a strong presence of media and publishing businesses.
 Between these above-mentioned cities and the rest of the country, Germany has heaps of big to mid-sized businesses.
 Entrepreneurship is encouraged in Germany, so it is no wonder that there is a growing freelance economy.

 As long as you are highly skilled and have great client reviews, you will be able to find a consistent stream of lucrative projects in Germany.

 1.2.
 High Earning Potential

-Freelancers have the freedom to charge a higher than average hourly rate or fixed price.
-Another advantage is that German clients know that the taxes and other costs of business operation are relatively higher in Germany.
+Freelancers have the freedom to charge a higher-than-average hourly rate or fixed price.
+Another advantage is that German clients know that the taxes and other costs of business operations are relatively higher in Germany.
 As a result, they are prepared to pay high prices to the freelancers.

 You May Be Interested in: Where to Find Lucrative Remote Jobs in Germany

 Even though Germany is notorious for high taxes, as a freelancer you are entitled to several tax benefits.
 There are a number of expenses that you can easily write off as business expenses and reduce your taxables.